Snow leopards (Uncia uncia) are found only in the mountains of central Asia and the Himalayas.

 The conflict between Nepal leopards and humans.

-Snow leopards are known to kill people’s lifestock, therefore there is a conflict between the animals and humans.
+Snow leopards are known to kill people’s livestock, therefore there is a conflict between the animals and humans.
 Economic losses through predation can be over 12% of the vital income of subsistence farmers in some areas.
-Sometimes snow leopards kill more lifestock than they need to feed and kill up to 50 animals in one night.
+Sometimes snow leopards kill more livestock than they need to feed and kill up to 50 animals in one night.
 The US-based Snow Leopards Conservancy has now launched a snow leopard conservation project in Nepal to tackle the problems of poaching and habitat loss on a community-based level.

 In Dolpho, for example, there are stories of high lamas frequently making trips to Tibet in the shape of a snow leopard to search for rare, medicinal herbs.
-Generally there is a widespread believe that by killing a snow leopard all the animal’s sins will be transferred to the person killing it.
+Generally, there is a widespread belief that by killing a Nepal snow leopard all the animal’s sins will be transferred to the person killing it.